 This project is available at: Line Follower

-Do you have any PIC projects that you would like to see here?
+Do you have any PIC microcontroller projects that you would like to see here?
 Or do you have any PIC microcontroller projects ideas that you would like to get featured on this list?
-Let us know in the comment section below.
+Let us know at firstname.lastname@example.org.